 Traceroute Reply Contents: Flow Point at egress from Bridge

-- Egress Flow Point ID and Type.

-- Device and Flow Point IDs of next hop bridge (or other device), if unambiguous.

-- Reason for not forwarding TM, e.g.:
+- Egress Flow Point ID and Type in LLDP format. - Device and Flow Point IDs of next hop bridge (or other device), if unambiguous, in LLDP format. - Reason for not forwarding TM (if needed), either:

 TM was forwarded; OR